BIO 100 Concepts of Biology 4 SH

 BIO 216 General Microbiology 4 SH

 This course is intended for biology majors.
-In this introductory course students will study the fundamental structural and metabolic characteristics of microorganisms (mainly prokaryotes) and will learn basic techniques for enrichment, selection, isolation, enumeration and identification.
-In the course we will address not only the ability of microorganisms to cause disease, but also their role in research, their importance in functional ecosystems and their economic significance.
-Spring semester, even-numbered years (2 hrs lecture — two 2-hr laboratories).
-Prerequisite: BIO 104 and CHE 111, or permission of instructor.
+Students will study the fundamental structural and metabolic characteristics of microorganisms (mainly prokaryotes) and will learn basic techniques for enrichment, selection, isolation, enumeration and identification.
+The course will address the role of microorganisms in health and disease, their role in research, their importance in functional ecosystems and their economic significance.
+Spring semester (2 hrs lecture — two 2-hr laboratories).
+Prerequisite: BIO 104 with a minimum grade of “C-” or better, CHE 111 and WRT 101 or appropriate writing placement.
 Not open to students who have passed BIO 215.

 BIO 225 Cancer Biology 3 SH